JBungei/MyFirstFork/README.md

 Instituition: JKUAT

-I am at the OpenScienceKE to learn bioinformatics tools
+I am at the OpenScienceKE to learn about bioinformatics tools